Rethinking and Exploring String-Based Malware Family Classification in the Era of LLMs and RAG: Introduction

 \section{Introduction}

-Malware family classification (MFC) plays a pivotal role in threat intelligence~\cite{schiavoni2014phoenix, wang2020you} and malware analysis pipelines~\cite{VirusTotal, MalwareBazaar}.
-Rather than merely determining whether a sample is malicious, MFC aims to assign a specific family label—such as \texttt{GuLoader} and \texttt{BitRAT}—that reflects common behavioral traits, infection vectors, and capabilities.
-This fine-grained family attribution is essential for tracking malware evolution, generating automated YARA rules, and supporting downstream tasks like clustering, triage, and prioritization.
+Malware family classification plays a pivotal role in threat intelligence~\cite{schiavoni2014phoenix, wang2020you} and malware analysis pipelines~\cite{VirusTotal, MalwareBazaar}.
+Rather than merely determining whether a sample is malicious, family classification aims to assign a specific family label (e.g., \texttt{GuLoader} and \texttt{BitRAT}) that reflects common behavioral traits, infection vectors, and capabilities.
+This fine-grained family attribution is essential for tracking malware evolution, generating automated YARA rules~\cite{naik2020evaluating}, and supporting downstream tasks like clustering, triage, and prioritization.
 In particular, crowdsourced malware analysis platforms such as VirusTotal~\cite{VirusTotal} and MalwareBazaar~\cite{MalwareBazaar} require accurate family identification to facilitate automated sample labeling and understanding on their vast amounts of data daily.

 Prior research has explored various strategies for malware classification, ranging from manual signature engineering~\cite{schultz2001} and behavior-based heuristics~\cite{rieck2008, huang2016} to learning representations from structural graphs~\cite{wilhelm2023}, disassembled code~\cite{dahl2015}, and API call traces~\cite{rieck2008, huang2016, wu2021program}.
-However, despite their potential, these approaches often suffer from significant limitations: handcrafted features do not generalize well~\cite{aghakhani2020malware}, dynamic analysis~\cite{yan2012droidscope, yin2007panorama} is expensive and can be evaded~\cite{kirat2015malgene}, and learned representations—particularly those derived from binary content—tend to be opaque, hard to interpret, and vulnerable to adversarial obfuscation~\cite{yang2021cade}.
+However, despite their potential, these approaches often suffer from significant limitations: handcrafted features do not generalize well~\cite{aghakhani2020malware}; dynamic analysis~\cite{yan2012droidscope, yin2007panorama} is expensive and can be evaded~\cite{kirat2015malgene}; and learned representations, particularly those derived from binary content, tend to be opaque, hard to interpret, and vulnerable to adversarial obfuscation~\cite{yang2021cade}.
 As a result, most recent studies treat strings merely as auxiliary inputs; see \mysec\ref{sec:background}.